Beautifully restored traditional house in lovely hilltop village in attractive countryside. Roof terraces with spectacular mountain and sea views

 We love Almunecar and the Costa del Sol and have been coming here for several years.
 We usually visit as a winter break from our home in Norway although this is a great year-round destination and we have even enjoyed some mild and sunny Christmas weather here.
 When we first started coming our children were young teenagers, now they are young adults and they still enjoy the area and want to keep coming back.

-Owner score1181 Calendar updated: a year ago Last logged in: a day ago
+Owner score1181 Calendar updated: a year ago Last logged in: 14 hours ago